usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 for the sake of security and simplicity.
 :::

+### For people using 0.41.0 & 0.41.1

+We previously released 0.41.0 and 0.41.1.
+Since they still contained some issues, we did not release them as part of any Rascal tools (e.g. the VS Code extension).
+If your project depends on one of those Rascal versions, we urge you to update to 0.41.2.

 ### Analyzing Java code

 For many users the extraction of [java-air](https://github.com/usethesource/java-air/) as a separate project from `rascal` will be the biggest change.
 This allows